dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 This post will not just be about the distance to method of course though, I will be touching base on a whole bunch of other methods to work with in the Vector3 class, as well as a whole bunch of other aspects of the threejs library.

 <!-- more -->

+## 1 - The Vector3 distance to method and what to knwo first

+This is a post on the distance to method of the Vector3 class in the client side javaScript library known as three.js.
+The subject here then is on one specific method of one specific class in a single javaScript library, so then this is nit a getting started post with threejs let along client side javaScript in general.